pantheon-systems/documentation/source/content/guides/localdev/02-install-configure.md

     1. Click the **here** link in Localdev's **Connect Pantheon account** step to open a browser to the **Create New Token** section of your Pantheon Dashboard.
     1. Click **Generate token** to keep the pre-populated name and create a token.
     1. Copy the **Machine Token** from the modal.
 This token will only be shown once, so go to the next step before you click **I understand**.
-    1. In Localdev, paste the token into the box below **Enter your Machine Token** and click **Submit**.
+    1. Navigate to Localdev > paste the token into the box below **Enter your Machine Token** > click **Submit**.

       ![Connect a Pantheon Account with a Machine Token](../../../images/localdev/localdev-install-connect-account.png)

-1. Once Localdev successfully authenticates your account, click **Start** to sync your account with Localdev.
+1. Click **Start** to sync your account with Localdev after Localdev successfully authenticates your account.

     - If you still have **Your new machine token is ready** in your browser from the previous step, click **I understand** there to close the modal.

 1. Click **Go to Localdev** to show the Localdev dashboard.

-Once Localdev is installed and synced, a list of your sites is displayed in a column on the left:
+A list of your sites is displayed in a column on the left after Localdev is installed and synced.

 ![Localdev's dashboard shows a list of sites](../../../images/localdev/localdev-dashboard.png)